rayhu/slingemail/README.md

 ## Left out
+* Check RFCs and deal with subject encodings
 * Pull the Non-Delivery Report
 * Maybe github action can be used.
 * Run it in docker